Priyanshu360-cpu/django-ecommerce/README.md

 │
 └── manage.py
 ```
-Define a virtual env and activate it to start things of
+Define a virtual env and activate it
 ```
  •$python3 -m venv env